Resources for Researchers

 Data Center Facilities

-Roar equipment is located a newly-constructed Data Center facility at Penn State’s University Park Campus.
+Roar equipment is in a newly constructed Data Center facility at Penn State’s University Park Campus.
 This facility operates in compliance with all Penn State IT policies.
 The facility provides 2.15MW power capacity and contains 12,000 square feet of floor space for computing equipment, termed as the data center “white space.”
 The building is powered efficiently and is undergoing LEED certification.
 The facility is designed to operate with an annualized average Power Usage Effectiveness (PUE) of 1.21.

 Power (2N configuration):